Chicken Piccata

 ingredients for chicken piccata

-• All-Purpose Flour: The first step in the three-part breading process.
-Used to lightly coat the chicken, it prepares the surface for the next layers, ensuring the crust adheres well during cooking.
+• All-Purpose Flour: Step one in the breading process.
+Used to lightly coat the chicken, ensuring the crust adheres well during cooking.

 • Eggs: Step two in the breading process.
 The floured chicken is dipped in beaten eggs, creating a sticky base for the breadcrumbs to cling to.

-• Seasoned Italian Bread Crumbs: The final step in the breading process.
-These crumbs stick to the egg-coated chicken, providing a flavorful, crispy coating once cooked.
+• Seasoned Italian Bread Crumbs: The final step in the breading process, providing a flavorful, crispy coating once cooked.

-• Chicken Broth: Forms the base of the sauce, adding depth and richness.
+• Chicken Stock: Forms the base of the sauce.

-• Lemon Juice: Adds a bright, acidic contrast to the rich sauce.
+• Lemon Juice: Adds a bright contrast to the rich sauce.

-• Capers: Offer a burst of tangy, briny flavor that’s characteristic of piccata sauce.
+• Capers: A burst of tangy, briny flavor that’s characteristic of piccata sauce.

-• Butter: Swirled into the sauce for a silky finish, adding richness and gloss.
+• Butter: Swirled into the sauce for a silky finish.

 • Jump to the printable recipe for precise measurements